Pint of Science

 @Antibiotic Awareness Week

-Join Pint of Science Thailand for Antibiotic Awareness week!
+In November 2020 Pint of Science Thailand ran a special event for Antibiotic Awareness Week!

-In this Pint of Science special event that coincides with the Thailand Antibiotic Awareness Week (AAW), we have three AMR experts to us about different aspects AMR.
-There will be a discussion on activities related to AAW in Thailand, for example the “Youth Against Antibiotic Resistance” project and the “Antibiotics Dialogues” project in the community.
+In this Pint of Science special event that coincides with the Thailand Antibiotic Awareness Week (AAW), we had three AMR experts to us about different aspects AMR in Thailand.

-Associate Professor Phaik Yeong Cheah (B.Pharm, MSc, PhD), (Mahidol Oxford Tropical Medicine Research Unit, University of Oxford).
+Hosted by Associate Professor Phaik Yeong Cheah and Dr Andrea Ruecker (Mahidol Oxford Tropical Medicine Research Unit, University of Oxford).